 Most people know churrasco as a grilled thick cut of beef, very popular in Brazil, where they have specialty restaurants called churasqueiras, as well as in Argentina and Uruguay where churrascos are part of the popular asados or parrilladas.

 Ecuadorian churrasco is sort of the poorer cousin of the Brazilian, Argentinean and Uruguayan churrasco.
-It is made with a thin cut of steak, and it actually refers to an entire plate of food: a grilled, or sometimes fried with onions and peppers, steak topped with a fried egg served with rice, French fries, ripe plantains, a small salad, avocado slices and hot sauce.Jump to Recipe
+It was originally made with a thin cut of steak (though these days you can find variations with thicker steaks).
+It actually refers to an entire plate of food composed of beef , either grilled, or sometimes fried with onions and peppers, topped with fried egg(s).
+Served with the mandatory side dishes that consist of French fries, rice, fried ripe plantains, a small salad, avocado slices and hot sauce.Jump to Recipe

 Ecuadorian Churrasco plate components:

-Grilled or sauteed/fried steaks (recipe below)
+Grilled or sauteed/fried steaks (with or without sauteed onions/peppers)

 Tomato and onion curtido salsa or a small salad

 - 2 lb beef steaks skirt steak, flank or hanger type steaks are a good choice, for a higher end version of this dish you can also use sirloin, ny style, ribeye or tenderloin steaks